 For his part, Selanne was dealing with his own ailment, specifically his left knee.
-In a 2006 interview with The New York Times Selanne stated that “my left leg had no power.
+In a 2006 interview with The New York Times, Selanne stated, “my left leg had no power.
 I couldn’t use my speed.”

 Luckily for Selanne, the lockout that canceled the 2004-05 season gave him plenty of time to mend and return stronger.

 For the Avalanche, this season was a harbinger.
 Decline slowly set in across the board as the luster of their powerhouse years faded into memory.
 Forsberg signed with the Philadelphia Flyers in the summer of 2005; Blake returned to the Los Angeles Kings one year later.

 Sakic, the longtime face of the franchise and the only captain the team had known in Denver, soldiered on.
 The Burnaby, B.C. native netted 83 goals and 239 points in 223 games from 2005-06 until 2008-09 when injuries forced him to retire.